orgua/shepherd_v2_planning/docs/00_overview/flocklab_inheritance.md

     - updates and maintenance messages per email
     - high level overview for data useful ⇾ plots with bokeh
     - flockid variable of the taget-images will be patched with node-id
-    - sweep for automatized tests very useful ⇾ also add human readable fields (title & description) to encode documentation
+    - sweep for automated tests very useful ⇾ also add human readable fields (title & description) to encode documentation
     - netcat link to beaglebones ⇾ serial-interface to targets
     - User can choose which observer ID (fixed hardware ID) is part of the experiment ⇾ gets (re)numbered as node ID (also used as flockid for target-fw)
     - some or most logs can be compiled to one per experiment (currently one per observer)